ARION

 The path remained relatively level and meandered a little, but for the most part it continued straight through the mountain rim.
 For the first half hour of their walk, neither spoke while they listened for minute sounds around them.
 The floor cushioned their steps, and they left behind footprints alongside the toed, duck-like prints with dragging tail marks they had seen on their first visit.
 They had no idea what might have made such marks, but it was evidently a larger creature than any they had previously seen inside the crater.
 Sniffing the prints and drag marks with their sensitive canid noses, they detected a faint scent different from anything they had experienced before.
 Something alien.
 They hoped it was not a local predator, so they wanted to be alert in case they wandered too close to its den.

 After an hour, however, quiet conversations started up between them to alleviate potential boredom.
-Although they both enjoy exploring and discovering new things, the vista that greeted them was mostly unchanging, and there was little to keep their interest.
-At first, their topics focused around the construction of the Tellus Mater water tower, an engineering project they were both involved in when they were not off with Flitter-2 outside the crater, but after time, they began to discuss various relationships of their friends and coworkers.
+Although they both enjoyed exploring and discovering new things, the vista that greeted them was mostly unchanging, and there was little to keep their interest for long stretches of time.
+At first, their topics focused around the construction of the Tellus Mater water tower, an engineering project they were both involved in when they were not off with Flitter-2 outside the crater, but after a while they began to discuss various relationships of their friends and coworkers.

 “So, has anything improved between you and Victoria?”
 Ginger asked him.